 In October 2018, the FDA approved Shingrix, a two-shot shingles vaccine for patients 50 and older.
 To be the most effective, patients must get the second shot between two to six months after the first.
 Clinical trials demonstrated that it was 91% to 97% effective in preventing shingles, and that protection seems to stay strong, at least for the first four years in the patients who were tracked.

 “There has slowly been [an] uptick, but [there’s] still [a] very large group of those aged 50 and older who have not received it,” says Natalie Baker, DNP, president of the gerontological advanced practice nursing association (GAPNA).

 Shingrix comes with one drawback, though, according to the Centers for Disease Control and Prevention (CDC).
-Some of the common side effects, like arm pain, redness at the injection site, muscle pain and fevers became more common.
+Some of the common side effects of the shingles vaccine, like arm pain, redness at the injection site, muscle pain and fevers became more common.
 They can last up to three days and be intense enough to limit your activity during that time.

 Injection-site reactions during the clinical trial were common.
 Here’s what patients experienced: